sortiz4/muon/README.md

 representation.
 However, three special attributes exist...

-`children` represents the children of an element and must match the return signature of an element.
+`children` represents the children of an element and must match the return type of an element.

-`classes` will appear as `class` on elements and must be a string or an iterable of strings (all non-strings will be filtered out).
+`classes` will appear as `class` on elements and must be a string or an iterable of strings (non-strings will be filtered out).

 `style` must be a dictionary.
 Like attributes, underscores in property names will be converted to hyphens.

-### Rendering
+## Rendering
 The `render` function is the recommended way to render the root element.
 If Django is installed, this function will return an `HttpResponse`.